Tomato Lentil Soup

 Tomato Lentil Soup ingredients

-Lentils: red lentils are best for this recipe, they break down and purée easily.
-They’re also a bit sweet, nutty, and bring plenty plant-based protein.
-But brown or green lentils work fine too, feel free to use them instead of red lentils.
+Lentils: Red lentils are great for this recipe as they break down and purée easily.
+They’re also a bit sweet and nutty, and provide plenty of plant-based protein.
+But brown or green lentils work just as well; feel free to use them instead of red lentils.

-Tomatoes: I used canned crushed tomatoes (Mutti Polpa), but good-quality whole or diced tomatoes will also do.
+Tomatoes: I used canned crushed tomatoes (Mutti Polpa), but good-quality whole, diced, or fresh tomatoes will work as well.

-Vegetables: I started with a mix of onion, carrot, celery, red bell pepper and garlic sautéed together in olive oil until softened.
-It makes a solid flavor base and add veggies to the soup.
+Vegetables: I started with a mix of onion, carrot, celery, red bell pepper, and garlicsautéed in olive oil to create a solid flavor base.
 But if you don’t have a red pepper or celery on hand, just skip them.

-Spices: I kept things simple and I used only pantry staples such as curry powder and chili flakes (a.k.a crushed red pepper).
+Spices: I kept things simple and used only pantry staples such as curry powder and chili flakes (a.k.a. crushed red pepper).
 They provide spicy flavors without being overpowering.

-Lemon & cilantro: they both add freshness, and the lemon juice brings a touch of acidity that helps to brighten up the flavor.
+Lemon & cilantro: To add freshness and flavor.
+The lemon juice adds a touch of acidity that helps brighten the flavor.

 This is one of those soups that tastes even better a day or two later.
-Make a big batch because the leftover will keep well in the fridge for up to 4 days.
+Make a big batch because the leftovers in the refrigerator can last up to 4 days.

 Note: this soup will absorb all the liquid as it sits.
-To reheat, add some water until it’s thinned to the desired consistency, then gently warm over medium-low heat.
+To reheat, add a little water until it’s the desired consistency.

 Top view of bowl and a spoon full of thick, creamy tomato lentil soup and chopped cilantro leaves.

-If you make this tomato lentil soup, or if you have any questions, let me know!
+If you make this tomato lentil soup or have any questions, let me know!
 Leave a comment or rate it.
 I would love to hear from you!

 Print Recipe